As a freelance photographer based in Pittsboro, North Carolina, I am honored to share my photographic journey that began over 30 years ago.

-I discovered my parents’ old 35mm Minolta film camera when I was a teen and it marked the beginning of a life-long interest.
-With honor and excitement, I accepted the opportunity to serve as the yearbook photographer and editor in high school.
+When I was a teen, I discovered my parents’ old 35mm Minolta film camera and it marked the beginning of a life-long interest.
+I accepted the opportunity to serve as the yearbook photographer and editor in high school.
 Those two years led me to pursue a bachelor's degree from UNC-Chapel Hill's journalism school, concentrating in photojournalism and graphic design.

 Eagle Eye Photo was launched in April 2004 when I was a stay-home mom.
-Now, I balance freelance photo work with another part-time career in classical, Christian education.
+Now, I balance freelance photo work with a part-time career in classical, Christian education.
 My business' name is based on the nickname "Eagle Eyes" that a co-worker gave me for my proofreading skills.
 I’m still known to be observant and quick to capture moments in the details of life.